jadecobra/python_tdd_exercises/source/Setup a Test Driven Development Environment.rst

 Both of these can be summed up as ``remove duplication``

-I ask two questions to help me remove duplication when I write code

-* What is similar? this tells me what parts are common
-* What is different? this tells me what parts are specific

-Another way I think of it is to note which parts are ``fixed`` and which parts ``change``

 So far there is not much to improve on what has been written but there has been duplication.

 * we ran ``python3 -m unittest`` to see the test fail